mattheww/gomill/gomill_docs/sgf.rst

 .. class:: Sgf_game

-   An Sgf_game object represents the information for a single |sgf| file (a ``GameTree`` in the |sgf| spec).
+   An Sgf_game object represents the information for a single |sgf| file (corresponding to a ``GameTree`` in the |sgf| spec).

    This is typically used to represent a single game, possibly with variations.

 The complete game tree is represented using :class:`Tree_node` objects, which are used to access the |sgf| properties.

-The following methods provide access to the |sgf| nodes.
-They will always return the same :class:`Tree_node` object for the same node.
+An :class:`Sgf_game` always has at least one node, the :dfn:`root node`.

-.. method:: get_root()
+.. method:: Sgf_game.get_root()

    :rtype: :class:`Tree_node`

-   Return the root node of the game tree.
+   Returns the root node of the game tree.

    The root node contains global properties for the game tree, and typically also contains 'game-info' properties.
 It sometimes also contains 'setup' properties (for example, if the game does not begin with an empty board).

+The complete game tree can be accessed from the root node, but the following convenience methods are also provided.
+They return the same :class:`Tree_node` objects that would be reached via the root node.

+Some of the convenience methods are for accessing the :dfn:`leftmost` variation of the game tree.
+This is the variation which appears first in the
+|sgf| ``GameTree``, often shown in graphical editors as the topmost horizontal
+line of nodes.
+In a game tree without variations, the leftmost variation is just the whole game.

+.. method:: Sgf_game.get_last_node()

+   :rtype: :class:`Tree_node`

+   Returns the last (leaf) node in the leftmost variation.

+.. method:: Sgf_game.get_main_sequence()

+   :rtype: list of :class:`Tree_node` objects

+   Returns the complete leftmost variation.
+The first element is the root node, and the last is a leaf.

+.. method:: Sgf_game.get_main_sequence_below(node)

+   :rtype: list of :class:`Tree_node` objects

+   Returns the leftmost variation beneath the :class:`Tree_node` *node*.
+The first element is the first child of *node*, and the last is a leaf.

+   Note that this isn't necessarily part of the leftmost variation of the game as a whole.

+.. method:: Sgf_game.get_main_sequence_above(node)

+   :rtype: list of :class:`Tree_node` objects

+   Returns the partial variation leading to the :class:`Tree_node` *node*.
+The first element is the root node, and the last is the parent of *node*.

+.. method:: Sgf_game.extend_main_sequence()

+   :rtype: :class:`Tree_node`

+   Creates a new :class:`Tree_node`, adds it to the leftmost variation, and returns it.

+   This is equivalent to :meth:`~Sgf_game.get_last_node`\ .\ :meth:`~Tree_node.new_child`

 The following methods provide convenient access to some of the root node's